Rigalin/blacklist/README.md

 Watchlist
 =========

-The data behind the Watchlist website.
-Inspired by samczsun's "[Plugin Blacklist]" website.
+The data behind the Watchlist website, inspired by samczsun's "[Plugin Blacklist]" website.
+This project is community driven, therefore some information may not be 100% correct but we will at least attempt to verify it before merging submissions.

+Please review our contribution guidelines below before contributing.
+Failure to conform to our guidelines will result in your submissions being deleted.

 ## Contributing